Censorship in Indonesia: New Order era (1966–98)

 The fall of Sukarno and the Transition to the New Order in 1966–67 ushered in a new period of political repression and censorship, especially against leftists, communists, or perceived enemies of the Suharto regime.
 During this period the trends that had begun in the late 1950s, where the press was forced to closely collaborate with the military, continued to be developed.

 Following the failed 30 September Movement in 1965, the army immediately took revenge on the Communist Party and anyone remotely associated with them.
 In November 1965, while Sukarno was still technically in power, the Minister of Elementary Education and Culture for Technical Education banned a list of seventy books, and the army closed down more than 160 newspapers.
 The 1963 decree continued to be used to criminalize and censor printed works in the New Order.
 Any books associated with the Communist Party were soon banned, as well as anything by a list of 87 authors who were associated with the party; 31 newspapers, including the national press agency, were closed down.
-On the other hand, anti-communist, right-wing, Islamic, and even Liberal newspapers and writers were given more space to publish openly than they had under the Sukarno era.
-Nonetheless these remaining publications heavily self-censored and continued to work closely with the military and government.
+On the other hand, anti-communist, right-wing, Islamic, and even Liberal newspapers and writers were given more space to publish openly than they had in the Sukarno era.
+Nonetheless, these remaining publications heavily self-censored and continued to work closely with the military and government.